giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 the next sections, we will use this example to support a discussion on the requirements for integrating the Bottleneck Structure Graph (BSG) service into the ALTO standard.

+# Requirements {#requirements}

+This section provides a discussion on the necessary requirements to integrate the BSG service into the ALTO standard.

 ## Requirement 1: Bottleneck Structure Graph (BSG) Abstraction